MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/assign-user-roles.md

 You have now assigned one role to one user.

 13. (Optional) You can now assign additional roles, either to the same user or to different users.
 To select other users and assign roles to them, repeat steps 7-12 in this procedure.
-To add another role to the same user, see Assign an additional role to a user.
+To add another role to the same user, see [Assign an additional role to a user](#assign-an-additional-role-to-a-user).

+To check the role assignments that a user currently has, see [Verify role assignments](#verify-role-assignments).

 ## Verify role assignments